hawaiimachinelearning/hawaiimachinelearning.github.io/competition.md

 * Correctness – are the technical details of the kernel correct, this is the most important aspect of the kernel

 The best kernel will be recognized.

+## Competition Timeline
+The competition is planned to start on March 30th and to finish on April 30th.
+We will wrap-up the competition on May 4 th.

+*Week 0, Friday March 30, 6:00 PM: Start Competition*
+* Description: Kick-off the event.
+Discuss the competition task, rules, and timeline.
+Setup complete beginners.
+Encourage team formation.
+* Venue: Manoa Innovation Center

+*Week 1, Monday April 2, 6:00 PM: Tutorial 1*
+* Description: Present the first tutorial (see Tutorials section in notes).
+* Venue: Ideation Room at the Manoa Innovation Center + Streamed

+*Week 2, Monday April 9, 6:00 PM: Tutorial 2*
+* Description: Present the second tutorial (see Tutorials section in notes).
+* Venue: Ideation Room at the Manoa Innovation Center + Streamed

+*Week 3, Monday April 16, 6:00 PM: Tutorial 3*
+* Description: Present the third tutorial (see Tutorials section in notes).
+* Venue: Ideation Room at the Manoa Innovation Center + Streamed

+*Week 4, Monday April 23, 6:00 PM: Tutorial 4*
+* Description: Present the fourth tutorial (see Tutorials section in notes).
+* Venue: Manoa Innovation Center

+*Week 5a, Monday April 30, 2:00 PM: End Competition*
+* Description: End competition on Monday at 2:00 PM HST (Tuesday 00:00 UTC).
+No new submissions will be allowed.
+Notify participants of the competition’s end.
+Ask the top 3 teams to submit their code and prepare their presentations.
+* Venue: None

+*Week 5b, Friday May 4, 6:00 PM: Winner’s Presentations*
+* Description: Finalize the competition results and present prizes.
+Explain the choice for Best Kernel.
+Have winners present their solutions (3rd → 2nd → 1st).
+* Venue: iLab at UH Manoa

+We may host a follow-up meetup for any participant interested in presenting their solution or kernel.

 ## Sponsors